seekrcentral/seekrflow/docs/tutorials.rst

 .. caution::

-    This parametrization feature in seekrflow is convenient, but relies on experimental tools such as OpenFF, and could potentially introduce incorrect parameters (hence why it is placed in a separate script from the main workflow).
-Ideally, one should carefully produce their own parametrized system by hand, using tools such as AMBER's LEAP, CharmmGUI, or OpenFF's tools step-by-step.
-However, if you're feeling adventurous, the seekrflow automated parametrization feature is here for your convenience.
+    This parameterization feature in seekrflow is convenient, but relies on experimental tools such as OpenFF, and could potentially introduce incorrect parameters (hence why it is placed in a separate script from the main workflow).
+Ideally, one should carefully produce their own parameterized system by hand, using tools such as AMBER's LEAP, CharmmGUI, or OpenFF's tools step-by-step.
+However, if you're feeling adventurous, the seekrflow automated parameterization feature is here for your convenience.

-An additional file has also been created inside work/ - a new copy of the ``seekrflow.json`` file with the parametrization settings filled in.
+An additional file has also been created inside work/ - a new copy of the ``seekrflow.json`` file with the parameterization settings filled in.
 This file is used to run the SEEKR calculation, and should be used from now on - not the original ``seekrflow.json`` file outside of the work/ directory.

 Step 1.4: Run the SEEKR stages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the parametrization is complete, you can proceed to run the rest of the workflow
+Once the parameterization is complete, you can proceed to run the rest of the workflow
 and prepare and run the SEEKR calculation:

 .. code-block:: bash